Why is Paint Peeling Off My Walls and What Can I Do?

-- Now it's time to apply primer.
+- Apply primer.
 Primer is really important.
-It will help the paint adhere to the wall better and last longer.
+It helps the paint adhere to the wall better and last longer.
 Primer will also prevent any future moisture issues.
-Use a paint brush for the tight spots (e.g., in corners and near window and door frames) and a paint roller for the rest of the wall.
-Wait until the primer is dry - it should say how long it takes on the can.
+Use a paintbrush for the tight spots (e.g., in corners and near window and door frames) and a paint roller for the rest of the wall.
+Wait until the primer is dry -- the label should say how long it takes.

-- Now it's time to paint.
+- Start to paint.
 Use the same technique for the painting as you did when you applied the primer.
-After the paint dries, you should apply another coat.
+After the paint dries, apply another coat.
 Most experts will tell you it's not necessary, but your paint will last longer and your wall will look better if you do.
 Once everything is dry, remove the masking tape.